Leroy R. Hassell Sr.: Death and legacy

 Hassell's body lay in state February 11 in the Rotunda of the Virginia State Capitol, his casket draped with the flag of Virginia.
 He was the first African–American person in Virginia to be accorded that honor.
 He was survived by his widow, two daughters, a son, and a grandchild.
 He was interred on February 12, 2011, at Greenwood Memorial Gardens Cemetery following a memorial service at Faith Landmark Ministries.
 In 2016, the Library of Virginia and Dominion Power honored him as one of their Strong Men and Women in Virginia History.

 Regent University School of Law hosts an annual moot court competition which bears Chief Justice Hassell's name in his honor.
-The competition's 20th anniversary takes place in October, 2020.
+The competition's 20th anniversary took place in October 2020.